 - Not suitable for short-term travel under one year, as it may be more expensive compared to other cost-effective options for short-term travel.

-3. IMG Global: Flexible for Travelers Who Return to the U.S. Annually
+3. IMG Global: Flexible for Most Travelers

 Pros: